Amana Tool Miniature Router Bits

 Bigger is normally regarded as better, and often that is quite a justifiable position.
 Larger router bits can handle higher loads, have more chunky carbides, can handle higher feed rates.
 But they cannot do everything.

 There are a number of different profiles in the range, so it isn’t just a matter of being able to copy more intricate patterns with a straight bit, but also being able to apply edge treatments in tight spaces.
-The mini router bits are 1/4″, so able to fit in standard routers either directly, or with a 1/2″ – 1/4″ collet.
+The mini router bits are 1/4″, so they are able to fit in standard routers either directly, or with a 1/2″ to 1/4″ collet.

 The flush trim bit is always an integral one for a set – it is particularly potent when used to duplicate a template.
 You may choose to use this miniature version in combination with its bigger brother.
 The larger one can cut the majority of the outline around the template, then follow up with the miniature one to push right into the detail areas.
 Might as well not force the bit to do any more work than necessary!